-Endometrial biopsy is a procedure in which a tissue sample (Endometrium) is taken from the lining of the womb (uterus) , and is checked under microscope and further evaluated with laboratory techniques such as PCR if required.
+The scrapped tissue is checked under microscope by a pathologist and further evaluated with laboratory techniques such as PCR if required.

-The endometrial biopsy is utilized during a fertility work-up for two main purposes:
+The endometrial biopsy is ordered by the IVF specialist during a fertility work-up for two main purposes:

 - Presence of infections like genital tuberculosis as a cause of Infertility (Known as Endometrial biopsy for TB PCR).
 Nowadays routinely offered to patients with Unexplained Infertility or as a part of Hysterolaparoscopy.

 - To confirm ovulation and to check whether the endometrium is suitable for implantation of the embryo or not.
 For this particular indication,endometrial biopsy has largely been replaced by the less invasive 3 D Colour Doppler and 4 D Ultrasonography which gives an equally accurate description of the functional ability of the endometrium and also confirms ovulation.

 The endometrial biopsy is best performed prior to menstruation or periods.
 In a woman with a 28-day cycle, it is usually scheduled for Days 21 to 26.

 From start to finish the test takes about five minutes by an experienced IVF doctor.